 - a.
-HbA1c lab test
+HbA1c lab test - b.

-- b.
 Checking for kidney disease

 - c.
-Annual dilated eye exam or retinal imaging, including one performed by an optometrist or ophthalmologist

-- d.
-Diabetes self-management programs

-- i.
-One diabetes assessment and training program after diagnosis

-- ii.
-Up to 3 hours per year of assessment and training following a change of condition, medication or treatment when provided by a program or provider with expertise in diabetes

-- f.
-Dietary or nutritional therapy
+Annual dilated eye exam or retinal imaging, including one performed by an optometrist or ophthalmologist - d.
+Diabetes self-management programs - i.
+One program of assessment and training after diagnosis - ii.
+Up to 3 hours per year of assessment and training following a material change of condition, medication or treatment when provided by a program or provider with a demonstrated expertise in diabetes - f.
+Dietary or nutritional therapy - g.

-- g.
 Routine foot care

-Telemedicine or virtual care visits (section 7.7.7) in connection with covered treatment of diabetes can be delivered via audio, video conferencing, Voice over Internet Protocol, or transmission of telemetry.
-One of the participants must be an academic health center.
+Telemedicine or telecare (section 7.7.6) in connection with covered treatment of diabetes can be delivered via audio, video conferencing, Voice over Internet Protocol, or transmission of telemetry.
+One of the participants must be a representative of an academic health center.

 Services, medications and supplies for management of diabetes from conception through 6 weeks postpartum are covered at no cost sharing.
-The member or provider must contact Customer Service to get this maternal diabetes benefit.
+The member or provider must contact Customer Service for this maternal diabetes benefit.